lblod/gelinkt-notuleren-mandatarissen-consumer/README.md

 **Delete changeset**
 Apply a delete query triple per triple across all graphs (including the temporary graph)

 At the end of each diff file processing, queries are executed to move data from the temporary graph to the appropriate graphs based on the `rdf:type` and authorization rules.
+This movement operation (`./lib/delta-file/moveTriplesFromTmpGraph()`) contains the most important part of the consumer service.
+If the application's authorization rules change, this function needs to be revisited.

 If one file fails to be ingested, the remaining files in the queue are blocked since the files must always be handled in order.